Cap-go/tutorials/src/content/plugins-tutorials/orm-sqlite.md

 ---
-"title": "Tutorial on Using ORM SQLite Package with Capacitor", "description": "A guide on integrating and using the @guilhermeabreudev/capacitor-orm-sqlite package to work with SQLite databases in Capacitor applications.", "created_at": "2023-10-08",
+title: Tutorial on Using ORM SQLite Package with Capacitor
+description: A guide on integrating and using the @guilhermeabreudev/capacitor-orm-sqlite package to work with SQLite databases in Capacitor applications.
-"published": true,
-"slug": "orm-sqlite"
+created_at: 2023-10-08
+published: true
+slug: orm-sqlite
 ---

 # Tutorial on Using ORM SQLite Package with Capacitor